LSD: Historical use by government agencies

 Beginning in the 1950s, the US Central Intelligence Agency (CIA) began a research program code-named Project MKUltra.
 The CIA introduced LSD to the United States, purchasing the entire world's supply for $240,000 and propagating the LSD through CIA front organizations to American hospitals, clinics, prisons, and research centers.
-Experiments included administering LSD to CIA employees, military personnel, doctors, other government agents, prostitutes, mentally ill patients, and members of the general public to study their reactions, usually without the subjects' knowledge.
+Experiments included administering LSD to CIA employees, military personnel, doctors, other government agents, prostitutes, mentally ill patients, and members of the general public to study their reactions (usually without the subjects' knowledge), the most well-known example of this being Operation Midnight Climax.
 The project was revealed in the US congressional Rockefeller Commission report in 1975.
 However, the extent of the experiments conducted under Project MKUltra are still mostly unknown, as acting CIA director Richard Helms destroyed many of the key documents related to MKUltra in 1973.

-In 1963, the Sandoz patents on LSD expired and the Czech company Spofa began to produce the substance.
-Sandoz stopped the production and distribution in 1965.
+According to declassified CIA documents, it's possible that the American agency spread LSD amongst civilians in Europe in the 1950s.
+LSD was also one of several psychoactive substances evaluated by the U.S. Army Chemical Corps as possible non-lethal incapacitants in the Edgewood Arsenal human experiments.

+History of cultural impact

+The use of LSD was most widespread from the 1960s through the 1980s.
+In the 1960s, LSD and other psychedelics were adopted by and became synonymous with the Hippie counterculture movement due to their perceived ability to expand consciousness.
+This resulted in LSD being viewed as a cultural threat to American values and the Vietnam War effort, and it was designated as a Schedule I (illegal for medical as well as recreational use) substance in 1968.
+It was listed as a Schedule I controlled substance by the United Nations in 1971 and currently has no approved medical uses.

-Several figures, including Aldous Huxley, Timothy Leary, and Al Hubbard, had begun to advocate the consumption of LSD.
-LSD became central to the counterculture of the 1960s.
-In the early 1960s the use of LSD and other hallucinogens was advocated by new proponents of consciousness expansion such as Leary, Huxley, Alan Watts and Arthur Koestler, and according to L. R. Veysey they profoundly influenced the thinking of the new generation of youth.
+Several figures, including Aldous Huxley, Timothy Leary, and Al Hubbard, had begun to advocate the consumption of LSD as it became central to the counterculture of the 1960s.
+In the early 1960s, the use of LSD and other hallucinogens was advocated by new proponents of consciousness expansion such as Leary, Huxley, Alan Watts and Arthur Koestler, and, according to historians, they profoundly influenced the thinking of the new generation of youth.

+Historical legality and modern-day usage in the United States

 On October 24, 1968, possession of LSD was made illegal in the United States.
 The last FDA approved study of LSD in patients ended in 1980, while a study in healthy volunteers was made in the late 1980s.
 Legally approved and regulated psychiatric use of LSD continued in Switzerland until 1993.

+As of 2017, about 10% of people in the United States have used LSD at some point in their lives, while 0.7% have used it in the last year.
+The use of LSD among US adults increased by 56.4% from 2015 to 2018.
 In November 2020, Oregon became the first US state to decriminalize possession of small amounts of LSD after voters approved Ballot Measure 110.